douniazed20/Heart-Disease-Analysis/README.md

 - The model achieved good evaluation metrics including precision, recall, and F1-score.
 - Data visualizations provided valuable insights into the patterns and relationships in the dataset.

+## Note:
+To view the full project, including tables and visualizations, please download the repository and open the .ipynb file using Jupyter Notebook.

 ## Author
 - Prepared by [Djeghar Douniazed].